-Most people who know anything about American history have heard of Paul Revere's famous midnight ride, when he rode through town to warn people about the British troops' arrival.
-Before heading off to Lexington, Revere gave orders at Old North Church, which played an important role in warning American troops about the incoming British.
-The church's sexton, Robert Newman, climbed the steeple and held two lanterns as a signal (from Revere) that the British Regulars were indeed coming, and that they were coming by sea.
-As Henry Wadsworth Longfellow wrote, "One if by land, and two if by sea."
+Most people who know anything about American history have heard of Paul Revere's famous midnight ride, when he rode through town to warn people about the arrival of British troops.
+Before heading off to Lexington, Revere gave orders at Old North Church.
+Robert Newman – the church's sexton – and Captain John Pulling Jr. – the church's vestryman – then climbed the steeple and held two lanterns as a signal (from Revere) that the British Regulars were indeed coming, but by sea.

-The church itself, which is officially named the Christ Church, is filled with beautiful relics from the past, including the United States' oldest running clock in a public building and chandeliers brought in from England in the early 1700s.
-The pews have a long history in themselves; pew number 54 was reserved for the Revere family.
+The church itself, which is officially named Christ Church, is filled with beautiful relics from the past, including North America's oldest set of change ringing bells and chandeliers brought in from England in the early 1700s.
+The pews have a long history as well; Pew No. 54 was reserved for the Revere family.

 According to past visitors, this North End attraction offers great insight about Boston's colonial roots.
 Guides and displays are informative and knowledgeable.
 In fact, some even claim that this historic landmark is the best stop on the Freedom Trail.